About Healing Threads

 Person smiling, wearing glasses and a multicolored, striped sweater.

-Amanda Parparian, MS, ATR
+Amanda Parparian, MS, ATR-BC

 Art Therapist